NLnetLabs/rotonda-doc/manual/source/index.rst

 Flexibility
    The behaviour of the units can be modeled by using a small, fun programming language called ``Roto``, that we created to combine flexibility and ease-of-use.
-Right now, ``Roto`` is used define filters that run in the hot path of the Rotonda pipeline.
+Right now, ``Roto`` is used to define filters that run in the hot path of the Rotonda pipeline.
 It's our goal to integrate filter definition, configuration syntax, and query syntax into ``Roto`` scripts in one place.
 Modifying, versioning and provisioning of your ``Roto`` scripts should be as straight forward as possible.

 Tailored Performance
    All data structures come with a trade-off between space and time, and